InstantBot-26251/26251-I2D-CAD/README.md

 Hello Instant BOT CAD team,

-this is your friendly overlord, Ishaan.
+this is your friendly neighborhood overlord, Ishaan.
 This is our repository for our CAD files in our first season as part of FTC, Into the Deep.

 This is a protected repo, which means that any pushes have to be approved by me.